Aegrah/PANIX/README.md

 ![](https://i.imgur.com/waxVImv.png)

 ALPHA is a Linux persistence tool for security research, detection engineering, penetration testing, and CTFs.
-It prioritizes functionality over stealth and is easily detectable on targets with a strong security posture.
+It prioritizes functionality over stealth and is easily detectable.
 ALPHA is supported on popular distributions like Debian, Ubuntu, and RHEL, and is highly customizable to fit various OS environments.

 ![](https://i.imgur.com/waxVImv.png)